jsxgraph/jsxgraph_website/README.md

 ### Make

-The project `sketchometry` needs to be at the same level as this project for the following commands:
+The project `jsxgraph` needs to be at the same level as this project for the following commands:

-- Call `make version` to get version string from sketchometry and put it in all contexts of the website.
+- Call `make version` to get version string from JSXGraph and put it in all contexts of the website.
 - Call `make versionlocal` to type a user defined version string and put it in all contexts of the website.
-- Call `make libs` to copy libraries from sketchometry distrib.
-- Call `make releasenotes` to copy release notes from sketchometry and put it in all contexts of the website.

 The following call prepares a running version of the website in directory [distrib/](distrib/):
 ```shell
 make website
 ```
-It updates the website without getting version and release notes (but libs) from sketchometry.
+It updates the website without getting version and release notes (but libs) from JSXGraph.

-The command `make websitelocal` doesn't need sketchometry at all and adapts version strings by expecting a user input.
+The command `make websitelocal` doesn't need JSXGraph at all and adapts version strings by expecting a user input.

 ### Release